bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 So if c returns a non-Promise, that return value becomes the value of p, p is fulfilled and we are done.
 But if the return value v is itself a Promise, then p is resolved but not yet fulfilled.

 At this stage, p cannot settle until the Promise v settles.
 If v is fulfilled, then p will be fulfilled to the same value.
 If v is rejected, then p will be rejected for the same reason.
-This is what the “resolved” state of a Promise means
+This is what the “resolved " state of a Promise means

-the Promise has become associated with, or “locked onto,” another Promise.
-We don’t know yet whether p will be fulfilled or rejected, but our callback c no longer has any control over that. p is “resolved” in the sense that its fate now depends entirely on what happens to Promise v.
+the Promise has become associated with, or “locked onto, " another Promise.
+We don’t know yet whether p will be fulfilled or rejected, but our callback c no longer has any control over that. p is “resolved " in the sense that its fate now depends entirely on what happens to Promise v.

 Let’s bring this back to our URL-fetching example.
 When c1 returns p4, p2 is resolved.
 But being resolved is not the same as being fulfilled, so task 3 does not begin yet.
 When the full body of the HTTP response becomes available, then the .`json()` method can parse it and use that parsed value to fulfill p4.
 When p4 is fulfilled, p2 is automatically fulfilled as well, with the same parsed JSON value.
 At this point, the parsed JSON object is passed to c2, and task 3 begins.